Tax pathways boost liquidity for businesses amid pandemic downturn

 These common methods of improving cash flow and liquidity have proven to be effective.
 Although they aren’t tax pathways, there are tax considerations for salary deferrals and noncash compensation.
 When a company cuts compensation or defers regular bonus compensation, for example, proper structuring is essential to avoid strict provisions of deferred compensation rules.
 An advisor can help ensure you are not violating section 409A deferred compensation rules.

 Assess tax incentives by key jurisdictions

 The above incentives are federal items.
 Companies with significant operations in multiple states, international jurisdictions or both could benefit from COVID-19 and other incentives enacted by states and foreign jurisdictions.
-Many jurisdictions have allowed deferral on deposits of sales tax or VAT (value-added tax).
+Many jurisdictions have allowed deferral on deposits of sales tax or VAT (value added tax).
 In some countries the VAT rates have been reduced.
 There may be opportunities to save on tariffs by evaluating the duty codes for significant categories of goods purchased.
-International companies affected by COVID-19 may benefit from a review of the intercompany transfer pricing policies—reviewing key jurisdictions for opportunities or identifying unique industry related incentives.
+International companies impacted by COVID-19 may benefit from a review of the intercompany transfer pricing policies–to minimize losses in some countries and profits in others.
+A tax advisor can assist in reviewing key jurisdictions for opportunities or identifying unique industry related incentives.

 Overall, these tax mechanisms should appeal to businesses seeking to increase liquidity as a way to strengthen their position during the pandemic response and economic recovery.
 A trusted tax advisor can help you take advantage of the relief legislation by identifying these opportunities and other tax mechanisms and establishing a plan to capture the maximum benefit.